Emmerson-Miranda/argocd/example-07/readme.md

 # Introduction
 PoC to deploy in multiple environments using ApplicationSet, Helm and overriding some values per environment.

+*The values are override using a values.yaml from another repo.*

 The environment generation is dynamic and comes from a git repo, for simplicity I used the same git repo but a different folder.

 More info at: